 At the rear, you will get two buttons which are BIOS Flash and Clear CMOS.
 The Clear CMOS is particularly helpful when your system runs into a problem and doesn’t boots up after you mess up with something in the BIOS.
 All of these features are outstanding for any high-end extreme build but you must have a few thousand dollars in your pocket for your PC as this motherboard costs $400.

 You can easily get any top of the line component for this motherboard and it will support it out of the box.
-Which means no matter how highly overclocked memory you want to use on it, you can use it although I still recommend going with a 3600MHz or 3733MHz RAM at the most.
-For storage, there are 8x SATA ports and 3x M.2 slots and for internet, it features a high-performance Ethernet that supports up to 2.5Gbps speed and also a Gigabit Ethernet both of which are protected by Asus LANGuard.
+This means no matter how highly overclocked memory you want to use on it, you can use it although I still recommend going with a 3600MHz or 3733MHz RAM at the most.
+For storage, there are 8x SATA ports and 3x M.2 slots and for the internet, it features a high-performance Ethernet that supports up to 2.5Gbps speed and also a Gigabit Ethernet both of which are protected by Asus LANGuard.

 For cooling and RGB, there are several fan headers as well as ARGB headers, and also a USB Type C port for the case front panel.
 The only major drawback of this board is that even at a price that crosses the $350 mark, it isn’t equipped with a Wifi adapter which is ridiculous and you will have to use a Wifi adapter or a PCI card for that.